Does your child have attention deficit hyperactivity disorder (ADHD)?

 Make sure you let them know that you understand what they’re saying.

-Listening will also reduce frustrations with your child’s stutter.
+At the time of emotional distress, active listening helps reduce frustrations with your child’s stutter.

 Constantly asking your child to repeat themselves will only make them feel frustrated and embarrassed.